shuttle1987/save-and-resume/README.md

 # Save And Resume your Experiments

-This repo contains the code to show how to save checkpoints during training and resume your experiments from them.
+This repo contains the code to show how to save checkpoints during training and how to resume your experiments from them.
 We will show you how to perform it on Tensorflow, Keras and PyTorch.

 ## Why checkpointing?